Wicket: In other sports

-Even though it's a cricket term, the arches used in croquet and roque are sometimes referred to as wickets, especially in American English.
+Even though it is a cricket term, the arches used in croquet and roque are sometimes referred to as wickets, especially in American English.
 These arches descend from the ancestral game of ground billiards (which may also be related to cricket), and were formerly called the hoop, arch or port.
 The port remained a prominent feature of indoor table billiards until well into the 18th century.

 In baseball, the strike zone is similar to the wicket, in that a batter who fails to hit a ball that is going towards the strike zone is at risk of being out.